The Magnificent Seven (2016 film): Casting

 Chris Pratt described his character Josh Faraday as "a bit of a fox, a trickster.
 He's a gambler, a drinker.
 He loves the ladies.
 But he's deadly in a fire fight."
 Like Washington, it is also Pratt's first Western film.
 Pratt began watching Western films at the age of 31, while filming in London, and credits Gary Cooper for revitalizing his perspective towards the genre.
 Fuqua, aware of Pratt's penchant towards Westerns, reached out to him, and Pratt called back in a few days singing "Oh Shenandoah", to which Fuqua replied, "He's it.
 He's Steve McQueen."

 Fuqua's approach to Ethan Hawke's character Goodnight Robicheaux, a former Confederate soldier, was to picture him as if Christopher Walken's character Nikanor "Nick" Chevotarevich in The Deer Hunter was an emotionally shattered Civil War veteran.
 Hawke was the first person to come on board after the project was finalized.
-He had stumbled upon Fuqua and Washington during the New York premiere of The Equalizer in 2014 and, upon learning that a remake was in the works, asked Fuqua to cast him.
+He had stumbled upon Fuqua and Washington during the New York City premiere of The Equalizer in 2014 and, upon learning that a remake was in the works, asked Fuqua to cast him.
 Like Washington, The Magnificent Seven marks the third collaboration between Hawke and Fuqua, after Training Day (2001) and Brooklyn's Finest (2009).

 Manuel Garcia-Rulfo described his character Vasquez, a bandit on the run from the law, as someone who loves gunfighting.

 Martin Sensmeier auditioned several times to land the role of Red Harvest, a native Comanche warrior.
-He stayed off social media and studied intently in order to portray his part.
+He stayed off social media and studied intently to portray his part.
 Scotty Augere, who had previously worked on Dances with Wolves, taught Sensmeier how to ride a horse bareback and rode with him two hours a day.

 Vincent D'Onofrio was cast as mountain man Jack Horne on the urging of co-stars Chris Pratt and Ethan Hawke.
 For the role, D'Onofrio developed a raw, high-pitched voice to give the impression of a man who has lived in the wilderness for years without speaking to people.
 When he asked to test the voice for Fuqua, the director refused to listen, instructing the actor to surprise him with it in his first scene, which resulted in a delighted Fuqua laughing so hard that he almost ruined the take.